https://edibotopic.com/blog/feed.xml

 A house in Turner's Cross, outside Cork City, Ireland

 We were near a stadium and there was regular crowd noise.
-It amazed me how pleasant a sound it was to hear.
+I hadn't experience many big crowds and it amazed me how pleasant crowd noise could be.

-In the few months that remained on our lease we looked for apartments and were contemplating the prospect of homelessness because the search was so futile.
+In the few months that remained on our lease we looked for apartments and were contemplating the prospect of homelessness when we couldn't find anything.

 Back on the north side